cerb/cerb.github.io/_guides/mail/gpg-setup-on-mac.md

 ---
-title: Creating GPG keys for Cerb (on macOS)
+title: Create a GPG encryption key-pair on macOS
 excerpt: In this example we will show you how to create your GPG keys and setup Cerb to receive encrypted emails.
 layout: integration
 topic: Mail
 jumbotron:
-  title: Creating GPG keys for Cerb (on macOS)
+  title: Create a GPG encryption key-pair on macOS
   tagline: ""
   breadcrumbs:
   -